james-lynch-1/gba-project/README.md

 A/B: Move crosshair down/up
 L/R: Move crosshair left/right
 Start: Add new attack to attack list (debug feature)
-&nbsp;&nbsp;&nbsp;&nbsp;Hold one of the eight directions to change the attack type (cardinal + diagonals) or no direction for a cross-shaped attack
+(Hold one of the eight directions to change the attack type (cardinal + diagonals), or no direction for a cross-shaped attack.)
 Select: Change area
-You can also go to the left/right edge of the screen to load a new area (you may become stuck)
+You can also go to the left/right edge of the screen to load a new area (you may become stuck).

 ## BUILDING:
 Get the DevKitPro toolchain first https://devkitpro.org/wiki/Getting_Started, then run "make" to build the project